sulayaffa24/premier_league_2019/README.md

-# The 2019 Premier League Season
+# The 2019 Premier League Season SQL and PowerBI Project

 >Here are the Top 6 clubs in England and the number of league titles they have won: